 Be sure to speak with the expert advisors at Morison Insurance who will explain the different types of coverage and how much RV insurance coverage you need to properly protect your motorhome.

 Yes, in most cases it is possible to add Ontario RV insurance to your standard auto insurance package instead of getting a stand-alone policy.
 Bundling it together could potentially save you a bit of money, and you can still get good coverage as long as you add on a few endorsements to round out the package.

 The cost of your recreational vehicle insurance premium depends on many factors including the year, make and model of your camper unit.
 Generally, less pricey RVs cost less to insure; larger and more elaborate motorhomes cost more to insure.
 For example, insurance premiums for an RV valued at $30,000 would cost an estimated $46 per month, whereas an RV valued at $100,000 would cost an estimated $161 per month.

 $350 - $1,200

 Jayco Seneca 37TS

 Our Morison Insurance brokers will provide you with an accurate RV insurance quote based on the details of your RV to ensure you have peace of mind knowing you are properly protected.

-You can get RV insurance from Morison Insurance.
+You can get Ontario RV insurance from our team of Morison Insurance experts to ensure you are protected on your journeys, from family camping adventures to summer road trips.
 Our expert insurance agents will provide excellent service and get you several competitive RV insurance quotes so you can have peace of mind and select the policy that is best for you in terms of price and coverage.
-Get started today by filling out the form on our website or by calling 1-800-463-8074.
+Get started today by filling out the form on our website or by picking up the phone and calling 1-800-463-8074.